-Labneh, the Arabic strained yoghurt cheese, is a staple in our house – always ready for effortless dips and spreads.
+Labneh, the Arabic strained yoghurt cheese, is a staple in my house – always ready for effortless dips and spreads.
 These garlic and herb labneh balls are even more convenient to have on hand, perfectly flavoured and ready to go.
-You can store the labneh balls in olive oil in the fridge for a month.

 Garlic and herb labneh

-To make the garlic and herb labneh, thoroughly mix your labneh cheese with the dried herbs, garlic powder and salt.
-Use roughly 1½ teaspoons of dried herbs per cup of labneh, as well as ½ teaspoon of salt – adjusting the salt to taste.
+For garlic and herb labneh, thoroughly mix your labneh cheese with dried herbs, garlic powder and salt.
+Use roughly 1½ teaspoons of dried herbs and ¼ teaspoon of garlic powder per cup of labneh.
+Add salt to taste – I add ½ teaspoon of salt per cup of labneh yoghurt cheese.

 Experiment with different dried herbs such as tarragon, oregano, dill, sage, thyme, parsley, basil, mint, chives or marjoram.
 I give my favourite combination in the recipe card below, but you can use what you have at home – tasting and adding more as you go.
-You can also try herb blends, like Italian seasoning.

 Or better yet, dry your own leftover herbs.
 Learn how to dry parsley in the oven and apply the method to any fresh herbs.